Guidance in Unknown Terrain

 • sight the needed landmarks; and,

 • regularly check compass readings to maintain a true course.

 The value of a compass lies in the fact that magnetic north does not vary—it is constant.
 Regardless of your location, the compass unfailingly points north always allowing you to establish proper bearings.
 This became especially evident after the first day when we left the trails hiking into unmarked terrain and were forced to rely on the compass for guidance.

 GUIDANCE VIA YOUR MORAL COMPASS

 Just as a sighting compass is indispensable in providing a clear indicator of physical direction, a moral compass is necessary to provide a baseline for human behavior.
-In the complex world of the 21st century, having a constant standard to maintain moral bearings is essential.
+In the complex world of the 21st century, possessing a constant standard to maintain your moral bearings is essential.

 “Therefore you shall be careful to do as the Lord your God has commanded you; you shall not turn aside to the right hand or to the left.